notJunius/platty/README.md

 # platty
-a platforming game made using raylib and python
+a platforming game made using raylib and odin